What To Do When Trailer Sway Starts

 Load Your Trailer Properly

 A trailer that has been loaded improperly is more likely to cause trailer sway.
-The weight should be balanced on each side of the trailer and about 60% of the weight should be toward the front.
-Once you have your items placed according to weight, be sure to pack them closely together and then tie them down so that items don’t move around as you are driving down the road.
+The weight should be balanced on each side of the trailer, and about 60% of the weight should be toward the front.
+Once you have your items placed according to weight, pack them closely together and then tie them down so that they don’t move around as you drive down the road.

 Install SwayPro

-The safest and most effective way to prevent trailer sway is through use of SwayPro by Blue Ox.
+The safest and most effective way to prevent trailer sway is using SwayPro by Blue Ox.
 This weight distribution hitch stops trailer sway before it starts by using tension to keep its spring bars taut, and the attached brackets ensure those spring bars keep the trailer in line with the towing vehicle.
-It is very user-friendly and allows you to back up without needing to disconnect.
+It is very user-friendly and allows you to back up without disconnecting.
 SwayPro can help prevent sway caused by any of the reasons mentioned above.

 Be Safe on the Road

-Be a responsible driver and do your part to prevent trailer sway from starting.
+Be a responsible driver and do your part to prevent the trailer sway from starting.
 Upgrade your towing set-up to increase your safety on the road by installing the SwayPro weight distribution hitch.
-SwayPro works in any weather, is easy to install, and you can back up without needing to disconnect.
-Contact Blue Ox today to discuss our SwayPro weight distribution hitch or click here to order one today!
+SwayPro works in any weather, is easy to install, and you can back up without disconnecting.
+Contact Blue Ox today to discuss our SwayPro weight distribution hitch, or click here to order one today!